 - Broken bones

 If you notice lines on your loved one’s finger or toenails, see a doctor to determine what could be causing it.
-You might even consider hiring a reliable Albuquerque, NM, home care agency to help your loved one recover.
+You might even consider hiring a reliable provider of home care Albuquerque to help your loved one recover.
 Call Home Care Assistance of Albuquerque today at 505-798-0800 to learn how our experienced caregivers can help your loved one recover efficiently in the comfort of his or her own home.
 Schedule a free at-home consultation when you call.